top of page

 Christine Frampus, LPC, NCC, RPT, M.Ed, (She/her) is a Licensed Professional Counselor in Pennsylvania and Missouri in solo private practice at Dunami Counseling.
 Christine has a Master's in Social Work from Saint Louis University as well as her Master's in Counseling from University of Missouri - St. Louis.
 Christine is a member of the National Board for Certified Counselors.
 In her practice, Christine sees clients for grief, life transitions and relationship issues.

-*Must attend all the live presentation for CE credit.
+*Must attend the live presentation for CE credit.
 Recordings of the live presentation will be available 1 week after the conclusion of the session.

 CONFLICT OF INTEREST DISCLOSURE